Antonio de Lecea

 He has coordinated European positions in global fora to shape the international response to the global financial crisis and the reform of global financial institutions.
 He also advanced macroeconomic relations between Europe and strategic partner countries, and economic public diplomacy in the US.
 Moreover, he steered EU pro-growth policy reforms and strategic improvements in administrative and budgetary management in the EU’s public service.

-His current research interests focus on: 1) the political economy of inequalities, growth, globalization, and populism; 2) international trade, climate change and taxation; 3) the interaction of Europe, the US, and Asia in global economic governance; and 4) innovation in financial services and government.
+His current research interests focus on: 1) the political economy of inequalities, growth, globalization, and populism; 2) international trade, competition and taxation; 3) the interaction of Europe, the US, and Asia in global economic governance; and 4) innovation in financial services and government.

 Background and education